locka99/cpp-to-rust-book/why_rust/index.md

 No of course not.
 Performance and safety are only two things to consider when writing software.

-* Sometimes it's okay for a program to crash every so often
+* Sometimes it's okay for a program to crash every so often.
+That depends on what you are writing of course.
 * If you have code that's written and works then why throw that away?
 * Writing new code will always take effort and will still cause application level bugs of one sort or another.
-* Performance may not be a big deal especially for network bound code and a higher level language like Java, C\#, Go may suit better.
+* Performance may not be a big deal especially for network bound code and a higher level language such as Java, C\#, or Go may be more suitable.
 * Some people will find the learning curve extremely steep.
 * Rust is still relatively immature as a language and still has some rough edges - compilation times, optimization, complex macros.